 The Mexican Law for the Protection and Defense of Financial Services Users (Ley de Protección y Defensa al Usuario de Servicios Financieros) gives the Mexican National Commission for the Defense of Financial Services Users (Comisión Nacional para la Defensa de los Usuarios de Servicios Financieros, or "CONDUSEF") broad authority to oversee financial institutions.
-CONDUSEF: (i) is entitled to initiate class action lawsuits against Mexican financial institutions, like us, in connection with events affecting groups of users of financial services; (ii) shall maintain a new Bureau of Financial Entities (Buró de Entidades Financieras), which will set forth any and all information deemed material for users of financial services; (iii) is empowered to order amendments to any of the standard forms of commercial documentation (such as account and loan agreements used by us) used by financial institutions if it considers provisions therein to be detrimental to users; (iv) is permitted to issue resolutions as part of arbitration proceedings, for the benefit of customers, that would permit customers to attach assets of financial institution that does not comply with an order issued by CONDUSEF.
+CONDUSEF: (i) is entitled to initiate class action lawsuits against Mexican financial institutions, like us, in connection with events affecting groups of users of financial services; (ii) shall maintain a new Bureau of Financial Entities (Buró de Entidades Financieras), which will set forth any and all information deemed material for users of financial services; (iii) is empowered to order amendments to any of the standard forms of commercial documentation (such as account and loan agreements used by us) used by financial institutions if it considers provisions therein to be detrimental to users; (iv) is permitted to issue resolutions as part of arbitration proceedings, for the benefit of customers, that would permit customers to attach assets of financial institutions prior to the completion of arbitration proceedings; and (v) has authority to fine a financial institution that does not comply with an order issued by CONDUSEF.
 This law grants CONDUSEF, borrowers and other market participants the right to initiate class action lawsuits against us, thereby increasing our exposure to liability.
 Due to our lack of experience and the lack of judicial precedents regarding this law, we cannot predict the possible outcome of any class actions initiated under such law, including the extent of any liability we may face.